 How you apply to an enabling course will depend on the time of year and your personal circumstances.

 Click through to the individual course pages above to find out more.

 I didn't go to school and didn't have an ATAR score so I looked at other pathways to get into uni and came across OnTrack.
 OnTrack is one of the best decisions I have made in my life, I'd do it again in a heartbeat.
 Cassandra Power - Bachelor of Arts in Theatre and Drama + Screen Production

 This course is designed to assess your current skills and evaluate your suitability for studying Law at Murdoch University.
 Candidates must have been away from study for a minimum of 12 months; current Murdoch students are not eligible.

-Majors that accept creative portfolio for entry are English and Creative Writing, Games Art and Design, Graphic Design, Journalism, Photography, Screen Production, Sound, Strategic Communication, and Theatre and Drama.
+You can also gain entry into a range of majors within our Bachelor of Arts, Bachelor of Communications or Bachelor of Creative Media courses using a media portfolio application.
+Majors that accept a media portfolio entry application are English and Creative Writing, Games Art and Design, Graphic Design, Journalism, Photography, Screen Production, Sound, and Strategic Communication.